mohamed-afk420/Pi-In-The-Sky/README.md

 ## 4/24/23-4/28/23
 finish up the code and solder the board correctly so that the code can work correctly.
 ## 5/1/23-5/5/23
+We finished the soldering and everything works, all we have to do is assemble the parts and we'll be done.
 ## 5/8/23-5/12/23

 ## 5/15/23-5/19/23